Lyubansky/Taboola-recommendation-widget/README.md

 Make sure the API response includes `origin: 'video'` for video recommendations.
 The widget will automatically use the `VideoRenderer` for items with that origin.

-No changes needed to the widget code - the renderer registry handles everything automatically.
+No changes are required in the widget.
+Renderer selection is handled automatically by the renderer registry based on the recommendation origin.

 If a renderer is not registered for a given origin, the widget will skip that item and log a warning when DEBUG is enabled.